Royalwole/AirBnB_clone/README.md

 # AirBnB Clone ― The ALX-Holberton BnB
 ![Optional Text](hbnb.png)
 ## Description of the project
-The ALX-Holberton B&B sums up the implementation of my four months of studies at the ALX-Holberton School - the fullstack software engineering program.
-The goal of the project is to deploy a replica of the [Airbnb Website](https://www.airbnb.com/) using my server.
+The goal of the project is to deploy a replica of the [Airbnb Website](https://www.airbnb.com/).
 The final version of this project will have:
 - A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging)
 - A website (front-end) with static and dynamic functionalities
 - A comprehensive database to manage the backend functionalities